kusamanetwork/KSM-dapp/src/docs/claiming.md

-# KSMA claims
+# KSM claims

-The Kusama network is Polkadot's R&D network :imp:.
-This guide will walk you through how to proceed with claiming KSMA.
+The Kusama network is Polkadot's R&D network.
+This guide will walk you through how to proceed with claiming KSM.

-In order to align Kusama with the existing DOT holders and community, if you are a DOT allocation holder you can claim the equivalent amount of Kusama tokens (ticker: KSMA).
+In order to align Kusama with the existing DOT holders and community, if you are a DOT allocation holder you can claim the equivalent amount of Kusama tokens (ticker: KSM).
 There are two ways to claim either before genesis by sending a transaction on Ethereum or after genesis by signing a message using your allocation key and making a transaction on Kusama.

 ## Create a Kusama account

-You will need a Kusama account to claim the KSMA.
+You will need a Kusama account to claim the KSM.
 There are a few ways you can create one.
 For most users, we recommend using the [Polkadot UI](https://polkadot.js.org/apps/#/explorer) since it will allow you to store your encrypted keyfile locally.

 > NOTICE: Unfortunately at this time Kusama and Substrate chains do not have hardware wallet support using the Ledger or Trezor products.
 Hopefully soon this will change!